 Students are evaluated based on their performance professionally and personally during their training at Richmont.
-Clinical performance, academic performance, and general personal deportment are all factors considered each semester by the faculty and staff as part of the Student Qualifying Evaluation (SQE).
-A dean or the student's advisor provides feedback based on the SQE evaluation.
+Clinical performance, academic performance, and general personal deportment are all factors considered each semester by the faculty and staff as part of the Student Performance and Dispositions Review.
+A dean or the student's advisor provides feedback based on the Student Performance and Dispositions Review.
 At times, a remediation plan is required.